spacebarchat/docs/docs/setup/server/security/rights.md

 ## About

 Rights are instance-wide, per-user permissions for everything you may perform on the instance, such as sending messages, editing messages, or shutting down the server.
+Those are separate from guild member permissions, which only apply to a given guild.

 You may modify a users rights by editing the `rights` column in the `users` table.